Hometown: Halifax, NS

 What would be your “dream job” in life?

 I want to inspire and help others.
-Whether it’s through Art or Health, I want to motivate others to reach up and work towards their dreams.
-As Nelson Mandela said, “… as we let our own light shine, we unconsciously give others permission to do the same.”
-If every person just tried to be a better version of themselves this world would be a much more positive and successful place.
-Becoming Miss Universe would be my dream job because it would help me reach a broader audience with my positive ambitions and I could continue to work with women’s and children’s charities on a larger scale.
+Whether it’s through Art or Health, I endeavor to motivate others to reach up and work towards their own dreams or personal goals.
+As stated above, I would love to eventually own and operate my own health resort; however becoming Miss Universe would be my present day dream job because it would help me reach a broader audience with my positive messages and I could continue to work with women’s and children’s charities on a larger scale.

 Are you currently employed?